Understand Student Demographics

 Face-to-face

 Although the average student prefers the convenience of having some online class time, in-person classes remain the preferred method of learning.
 Use these times as an opportunity to not only instruct, but to have students engage in active learning such as discussions, group activities, hands-on projects, or formative assessments of their knowledge and skill.
-The more that you can connect theoretical concepts to real-world relevance, and to actively improve student ability through direct feedback, the more they will benefit from your value as the expert in the room.
+The more that theoretical concepts are connected to real-world relevance, and the more student abilities are actively improved through direct feedback, the more they will benefit from the professor's value as the expert in the room.

 Online

 Fanshawe’s internal data has shown that it drives student engagement when faculty have an online presence in their course.
 Although this is critical with courses delivered online, this also applies to face-to-face courses.
 All students benefit from regular updates through FanshaweOnline news or email, and having notes, grades, and feedback posted where students expect to find them.
 Similarly, classes that are delivered online derive the same benefits as face-to-face classes when it comes to interactivity.
-Whether the mode is synchronous or asynchronous, consider how you can have students activity participate and re-engage with their learning during and after your lesson so that their attention and motivation remain fresh.
+Whether the mode is synchronous or asynchronous, consider how students can actively participate and re-engage with their learning during and after each lesson so that their attention and motivation remain fresh.

 Outside of class

-Most students appreciate the opportunity to interact with students immediately before or after class, and the possibility of holding virtual meeting times has made it easier to hold “student hours” where your work or home office is open to meet.
-All student-teacher communications should be conducted over official College channels (FanshaweOnline, Zoom, etc.) where possible.
-Your academic manager or program coordinator will let you know what the expectations are for engaging with students outside of class hours.
+Most students appreciate the opportunity to interact with their teachers immediately before or after class, and the possibility of holding virtual meeting times has made it easier to hold “student hours” where a professor's work or home office is open to meet.
+All student-teacher communications should be conducted over official college channels (FanshaweOnline, Zoom, etc.) where possible.
+School and campus norms may vary, so the academic manager or program coordinator can relay what the expectations are for engaging with students outside of class hours.

 Support Students